lovek323/btstat/README.md

    torrents with no peers.

-4. If 200 or more peers are found (where 200 is the maximum UDP trackers seem to return) and at least some threshold were new (we use 5 for this threshold currently), the score will be increased by 20% (i.e., multiplied by `1.2`) to put it back at the top of the queue.
+4. If 200 or more peers are found (where 200 is the maximum UDP trackers seem to return) and at least some threshold were new (we use 10% of the max peers for this threshold currently), the score will be increased by 20% (i.e., multiplied by `1.2`) to put it back at the top of the queue.

 ### Number of goroutines

-If a torrent's score gets below `0.005` (i.e., `0.5^8`, after the ninth time with no peers or `0.8^24`, after the twenty-fifth time with fewer than 200 peers), it will be removed.
+If a torrent's score gets below `0.005` (i.e., `0.5^8`, after the ninth time with no peers or `0.75^18`, after the nineteenth time with fewer than 200 peers), it will be removed.
 This will hopefully help keep the number of torrents we're tracking at a manageable level.